basilkelly/nc-news/README.md

 # How to Clone and setup your own nc-news
 Please ensure you version of node is at least version v21.4.0 and you have at least version 8.11.3 of postgres.
 Lower versions are not supported and may cause the app to not function as intended.

-# cloning
+# Cloning
 To Clone nc-news copy the url from the github page (found in the green code button) and then run the following command in your terminal in directory you want the project to be cloned to:
 Git clone <url>

-replacing the <url> with the url you copied from github.
+Replacing the <url> with the url you copied from github.
 The url shhould look something like this: "https://github.com/basilkelly/nc-news.git"

-# install dependencies
+# Install Dependencies
 nc-news requires some dependancies in order to function correctly.
 These are: dotenv, express, pg and husky

 To install these run the following commands in the terminal: